Tracking race-running friends at the London Marathon was a logistical nightmare in the pre-smartphone days.

 If they’re a Strava fan…Strava Beacon

-Six months ago Strava switched on a new feature called Beacon, which lets Premium subscribers (from £5.99 p/month) share their real-time location with up to three people (who don't need to subscribe or have the app).
+Strava has a relatively new feature called Beacon, which lets Premium subscribers (from £5.99 p/month) share their real-time location with up to three people (who don’t need to subscribe or have the app).

 A word of warning: although the feature has worked brilliantly for us so far, we haven’t yet used it in a marathon context.
 And the London route’s tall buildings are known to cause issues with GPS and cellular signals for runners and supporters alike.